Frequently Asked Questions

 What training hours are required ongoing?

-- All training in this Pink Flier qualifies as on-going training.
+- All training on this website and in the Pink Flier qualifies as on-going training

 What extra adoption classes do I need?

 - If you will be adopting a child, your Adoption Social Worker will tell you which of the Adoption Preparation classes you should complete

 - Then you call (800) 200-1222 to register for those

 Who can come to these classes?